 The Symposia will be assigned premium meeting space at the venue, serving as the key pillars for assembly of the scientific program.
-Proposals addressing the meeting theme, “From the field to the bench and back: Progress towards malaria elimination and control of other vector borne diseases” are highly welcome.
+Proposals addressing the meeting theme, “Building the bridge between research and implementation: a necessity for vector borne disease elimination in Africa” are highly welcome.
 Nevertheless, any timely and related subject of broad interest will be considered.
-We also hope to receive proposals that explore potential interdisciplinary collaborations in areas of ‘socio-entomological and natural science that relate to mosquito biology, control.
-Other related subjects including parasitology, molecular biology and immunology are highly welcome.
+We also hope to receive proposals that fall under PAMCA’s conference broad thematic areas.

-Proposals must be received through the online submission form by 6:00 PM Eastern Time on Friday 4th August, 2017.
+Proposals must be received through the online submission form by 12:00 Midnight East African Time on Monday, June 25th, 2018.
 Any proposals sent by email or after the deadline will not be considered.

 Evaluation Process and Criteria

-All proposals will be peer-reviewed and ranked by reviewers selected by the PAMCA Conference Chair Dr. Diabate Abdoulaye.
-The chair may accept or decline a given proposal, or offer you the opportunity to present your work in an alternative forum (organized oral session, workshop, or special session) during the Annual Meeting.
+All proposals will be peer-reviewed and ranked by reviewers selected by the PAMCA Executive Director as the Chair.
+The Executive Director who serves as the Chair may accept or decline a given proposal or offer you the opportunity to present your work in an alternative forum (organized oral session, workshop, 8or special session) during the Annual Meeting.

 Symposium proposals will be assessed using the strength of the criteria described herein.
 Weighting of particular criteria may vary depending on the nature of proposals, but proposals should explicitly address these criteria, as appropriate.

 Scientific strength: For a given symposia to be considered it should: